Discover the approach of functional medicine to Acne to solve it for good.

 How to get rid of acne for good (and steps you can take right now)

 Some steps you can take to start improving your acne are:

 - Make sure you’re well hydrated.
 Drink at least 2 litres of water a day.
-All systems of detoxification need fluid to function properly.
-Water is needed for good bile flow, to soften the contents of stools so you can evacuate easily, to help produce sweat to clear out the skin, and the urinary system needs water so it’s able to dilute everything that it’s trying to flush out (53).
+All systems of detoxification need fluid to function correctly.
+Water is necessary for good bile flow, to soften the contents of stools so you can evacuate quickly, to help produce sweat to clear out the skin, and the urinary system needs water so that it’s able to dilute everything that it’s trying to flush out (53).
 Your urine colour and smell will tell you if you’re dehydrated or not.
 If your urine is a strong yellow colour, and it has a strong smell, you need to increase your water consumption.

 - Get your hormones tested.
 See your doctor and get your hormone levels tested as a bare minimum.
 Consider the more comprehensive urinary hormone test through a functional medicine practitioner.

 - Get a holistic assessment by a functional medicine practitioner.
 Understanding the root cause and drivers of your acne is the first step to acne resolution.